AlenaReh/quiz/README.md

 ## Description
 This is a General Psychology Quiz.
 It consist of five multiple-choice questions.

-​
-This app will runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
+This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
 It has a clean, polished, and responsive user interface.

+The user can expect instructions on the home page of the application.
+After the game is over, the app allows you to save your score along with initials.

 ## Demo